xav-b/datacli/README.md

 ## Getting started

-`make container.build` will start and initialize [MongoDB](), [Drill]() and `mgocli` with everything installed.
+`make container.build` will start and initialize [MongoDB](), [Drill]() and `datacli` with everything installed.

 It is still possible to register external data sources :